What is a Community Advisory Board or “CAB”?

 CAB meetings provide an opportunity for affected communities, especially clinical trials participants to:

-- Give a means to address grievance issues.
+- give a means to address grievance issues, and

 When and Where

 CAB meetings are held on the first Wednesday of each month with a recess during July and August.
-Meetings are at 6 p.m. in the Conference Room at 620 S. Taylor Ave STE 201 St. Louis, MO 63110.
+During the COVID-19 pandemic, our meetings are virtual.
 We meet at 4:30 when there are new protocols to review.
 When available, the updated meeting agenda will be posted here so you can review the meeting details.

 If you would like more information please call Susan Wightman at 314-454-8275.